Ephaptic coupling: Cardiac tissue

 The electrical conduction system of the heart has been robustly established.
 However, newer research has been challenging some of the previously accepted models.
 The role of ephaptic coupling in cardiac cells is becoming more apparent.
-One author even goes so far as to say, “While previously viewed as a possible alternative to electrotonic coupling, ephaptic coupling has since come to be viewed as operating in tandem with gap junctions, helping sustain conduction when gap junctional coupling is compromised.”
+One author even goes so far as to say, "While previously viewed as a possible alternative to electrotonic coupling, ephaptic coupling has since come to be viewed as operating in tandem with gap junctions, helping sustain conduction when gap junctional coupling is compromised."
 Ephaptic interactions among cardiac cells help fill in the gaps that electrical synapses alone cannot account for.
-There are also a number of mathematical models that more recently incorporate ephaptic coupling into predictions about electrical conductance in the heart.
-Experimental work suggests that sodium channel rich nanodomains located at sites of close contact between cardiac myocytes may constitute functional units of ephaptic coupling and selective disruption of these nanodomains resulted in arrhythmogenic conduction slowing, suggesting an important role for ephaptic coupling in the heart.
+The proximity of sodium channels to gap junction plaques has been shown to relate to their effectiveness in driving ephaptic coupling action potential transmission.
+There are also a number of mathematical models that now incorporate ephaptic coupling into predictions about electrical conductance in the heart.
+Experimental work suggests that sodium channel-rich nanodomains located at sites of close contact between cardiac myocytes may constitute functional units of ephaptic coupling and selective disruption of these nanodomains resulted in arrhythmogenic conduction slowing, suggesting an important role for ephaptic coupling in the heart.
 Potential ephaptic connections are now being considered in heart therapeutics.